luigivitelli23/pretty-shell-logs/README.md

 # Pretty shell logs
  [![NPM](https://img.shields.io/badge/pretty%20shell%20logs-0.1.2-blue.svg?logo=npm&longCache=true&style=flat)](https://www.npmjs.com/package/pretty-shell-logs)

-Utilities package for have a really consultable console
+Package to have a really consultable console

-## TAGS
+## TAGS and PRETTY OBJ

 The core implementation for this library is the tagging (paired with a color) to identify a log *competence area* and an easy object rapresentation thanks to `log.pretty()` method